qualiascript/datra/datra.md

 10.6.
 The **Category of Data Traversals**, denoted `DaTrav`, is the DaTra restriction on `AtlTrav`.

 10.7.
-The **Category of Data Transformation Maps**, denoted `DaTraMap`, is the full subcategory of `DaTra` composed of the DaTra sets with the property that all of their navigations are explorations.
+The **Category of Data Transformation Maps**, denoted `DaTraMap`, is the full subcategory of `DaTra` composed of the DaTra sets with the property that all of their navigations are expeditions.

 11.1.
 The **Empty Atlas**, denoted `AtlI`, is defined as `AtlI = DomInc 0`.